-Those who hold to a Pre-Tribulation rapture view say those saints mentioned above as being persecuted, are those who are left behind and became Christians after the saints were caught up.
+Those who hold to a Pre-Tribulation rapture view say those persecuted saints are those left behind who became Christians after the rapture.
 But how can that be?
-At the beginning of the last study (The Rapture of the Saints), we looked at two scriptures that state that the door of salvation is closed when the Lord came for His saints.
+At the beginning of the previous study (The Rapture of the Saints), we looked at two Scriptures that state that the door of salvation is closed when the Lord comes for His saints.
 You can't have the saints leaving before the 70th-week starts and have others becoming Christians afterward—The door has been shut!
 (Matthew 25:10, Luke 13:25).
-If we believe that the above Scriptures are people coming to Christ after a pre-tribulation rapture, then that seems to me to be bad theology, because, in essence, we are teaching people they can wait until the rapture happens, and then they can become Christians afterward and find the door still open for them.
+If we believe the above Scriptures are people coming to Christ after a pre-tribulation rapture, then that seems to me to be false theology because, in essence, we are teaching people they can wait until the rapture happens and then they can become Christians afterward and find the door still open for them.
 I see nothing in Scripture that indicates a second chance after the door is shut!
-Why are we told that there will be weeping and gnashing of teeth if there is still yet a chance?
-"There will be weeping there, and gnashing of teeth, when you see Abraham, Isaac and Jacob and all the prophets in the kingdom of God, but you yourselves thrown out (Luke 13:28).
+Why are we told there will be weeping and gnashing of teeth if there is still a chance?
+“There will be weeping there, and gnashing of teeth, when you see Abraham, Isaac and Jacob and all the prophets in the kingdom of God, but you yourselves thrown out” (Luke 13:28).

 26"Just as it was in the days of Noah, so also will it be in the days of the Son of Man.
 27People were eating, drinking, marrying and being given in marriage up to the day Noah entered the ark.
 Then the flood came and destroyed them all.
 28"It was the same in the days of Lot.
 People were eating and drinking, buying and selling, planting and building.
 29But the day Lot left Sodom, fire and sulfur rained down from heaven and destroyed them all.
 30"It will be just like this on the day the Son of Man is revealed (Luke 17:26-30 Emphasis mine).

-The day Noah entered the ark; the flood came and destroyed those who were outside:
+The day Noah entered the ark; the flood came and destroyed those outside:

 11In the six hundredth year of Noah’s life, on the seventeenth day of the second month—on that day all the springs of the great deep burst forth, and the floodgates of the heavens were opened.
 12And rain fell on the earth forty days and forty nights.
 13On that very day Noah and his sons, Shem, Ham, and Japheth, together with his wife and the wives of his three sons, entered the ark.
 (Genesis 7:11-13).

-The same day Lot left Sodom was the same day when destruction fell on Sodom.
+The same day Lot left Sodom was the same day destruction fell on Sodom.
 What is the clear lesson with the above words?
-The only interpretation can be that it will be just like this on the day that Jesus is revealed.
-The wrath of God is poured out on the same day as the Church is caught up.
+The only interpretation can be that it will be like this on the day Jesus is revealed.
+The wrath of God is poured out on the same day the Church is caught up.

 Who is the Restrainer?

-So, who is holding back or restraining these three things from happening and with it the closing of the door of salvation with the Rapture of the saints?
-I put it to you that it is the Archangel Michael, the Prince of Israel.
-Let's look at three scriptures that may confirm this to you.
-The context of the first scripture is a conversation between an angel and Daniel found in Daniel chapter 10.
+So, who is holding back or restraining the apostle Paul’s three things from happening?
+I believe it is Archangel Michael, the Prince of Israel.
+Only in the day we live can we see the supernatural preservation of the nation of Israel.
+Let's look at three Scriptures that may confirm the restrainer being Michael.
+The context of the first Scripture is a conversation between an angel and Daniel found in Daniel chapter 10.
 The angel tells him that when Daniel first began to pray concerning the understanding of a revelation given to him, the angel was sent in response, but a demonic prince, who oversaw the whole empire of the Persian kingdom where Daniel was living, withheld the angel from getting to Daniel.
-He was only able to come when Michael, one of the chief princes, came to help him.
+He could only come when Michael, one of the chief princes, came to help him.

 But the prince of the Persian kingdom resisted me twenty-one days.
 Then Michael, one of the chief princes, came to help me, because I was detained there with the king of Persia (Daniel 10:13).